 Configure your Iterable project to track the custom event you're interested in.
 To learn how, read Managing Custom Events.

 For more information about events in general, read Events Overview.

 In Zapier, click Make a Zap.

-For the trigger, select your event registration app.
-In this case we’re using Splash That.
-In this example event, we are capturing the registrant’s name, email, and phone number.
+For the trigger, select your event registration app, and capture fields like name, email, and phone number.

 For the action, select Iterable.

 Select Track Event and your connected Iterable project.